What is colposcopy?

-Tell your provider if you think you may be pregnant.
+- Tell your healthcare provider if you think you may be pregnant.
 Colposcopy can be done during pregnancy.
 However, your provider may wait to do a biopsy until after your baby is born.

 - Plan to have the exam when you are not having a menstrual period.
 These exams are usually not done during your period.

-- Do not douche, have sexual intercourse, or use any medicines in the vagina for at least 24 hours before the exam.
+- Do not douche, have sex, or use any medicines in the vagina for at least 24 hours before the exam.

 - Follow any other instructions your healthcare provider gives you.

-Because the cervix feels little pain, you will not need an anesthetic.
+Because the cervix doesn’t feel much pain, you will not need an anesthetic to numb the area.

 You will lie on your back on the exam table with your knees bent and the heels of your feet in stirrup heel holders, just as you do for a regular pelvic exam.
-Your provider will put a speculum into your vagina.
+Your healthcare provider will put a small tool called a speculum into your vagina to hold the vaginal walls open during the exam.
 This is the same tool used during a Pap test.
-Your provider will open it slightly so the cervix can be seen.
 Your provider will use a swab to put a weak vinegar solution on your vulva, vagina, or cervix.
 You may feel a slight stinging from the liquid.

 Your provider will put the colposcope at the opening of your vagina.
-When your provider looks through the colposcope into the vagina, he or she will be able to see your vagina and cervix.
-The vinegar solution turns abnormal tissue white and shows abnormal blood vessels.
+The vinegar solution will turn abnormal tissue white and show abnormal blood vessels.
 It helps show where samples of tissue should be taken for a biopsy.
-Photographs may be taken.
-Your provider may use a tool to remove 1 or more small pieces of tissue for lab tests.
-The tissue is usually the size of a pinhead.
+Your provider may take photographs and may use a tool to remove 1 or more very small pieces of tissue for lab tests.
 You may feel a pinch or slight cramp.
 After the tissue is removed, your provider may put a thick, pasty solution on the area of the biopsy.
 This will help prevent bleeding.